sydneybg/SaltSprayTrails/README.md

 ### Create a Location

 Users should be able to create a new location listing.
-New listing should include name, description, image(s), and other relevant details.
+New listing should include name, description, image(s), street, city, state, country, zip_code, and other relevant details.
 Once created, the location should appear in the locations catalog for users to view and explore.
 Listings can only be created if they do not have existing latitude, longitude and activity type in the database to prevent duplicative data.